-]

-[Editor’s Note: Appendix 27 was updated at WRC-23 and the bandwidth for AM(R)S should be confirmed and updated if necessary.
-Add units to Table 8.
-All values for each service should also be confirmed and updated if necessary. ]

-6 Protection criteria
+6 Protection criteria and maximum interference levels

-This section addresses protection criteria for [legacy] AM(OR)S and incumbent systems that could be operating in frequency bands that are adjacent to or in-band with WBHF AM(OR)S. Section 6.1 considers the protection criteria for [legacy] AM(OR)S, section 6.2 lists the protection criteria for incumbent adjacent band and in-band services and section 6.3 addresses the derivation of noise and maximum interference levels.
+This section addresses protection criteria for legacy AM(OR)S and incumbent systems that could be operating in frequency bands that are adjacent to or in-band with WBHF AM(OR)S. Section 6.1 considers the protection criteria for legacy AM(OR)S, Section 6.2 lists the protection criteria for incumbent adjacent band and in-band services and Section 6.3 addresses the derivation of environmental noise, and Section 6.4 presents the derivation of the maximum interference levels based on the protection criteria and environmental noise.

-6.1 [Legacy] AM(OR)S
+6.1 Legacy AM(OR)S protection criteria

-[Legacy] AM(OR)S off-route protection criteria is based upon specific regulations and standards that have been put in place to protect radio receivers from interference that would impact communications between ground stations and aircraft that are flying off designated air routes.
+Legacy AM(OR)S off-route protection criteria is based upon specific regulations and standards that have been put in place to protect radio receivers from interference that would impact communications between ground stations and aircraft that are flying off designated air routes.

 Protection for AM(OR)S is achieved through the implementation of dedicated frequency allocations, power limitations, frequency reuse techniques and strict coordination between different users within the AM(OR)S service frequency bands.
 Applying these concepts, as defined by International Telecommunication Union (ITU) standards, ensures that clear and reliable AM(OR)S communications, especially in situations where [safety of life is critical], will be assured.